erc7579/erc7579-implementation/erc.md

 Fallback handlers MUST implement the `IModule` interface and have module type id: `3`.

-Fallback handlers that implement sensitive functions require authorization control, MUST NOT rely on `msg.sender` for authorization control.
-Authorization control MUST use ERC-2771 checks to validate, that the `_msgSender() == msg.sender`.
+Fallback handlers that implement authorization control, MUST NOT rely on `msg.sender` for authorization control but MUST use ERC-2771 `_msgSender()` instead.

 #### Hooks